Skip to content

 Table/Schema Expectations

-• ssd_api_data_staging_anon (safe development/testing copy)
+- ssd_api_data_staging_anon (safe development/testing copy)

 Key fields within the staging table: - json_payload, previous_json_payload, partial_json_payload - current_hash, previous_hash - row_state (e.g. new, updated, deleted, unchanged) - submission_status (e.g. pending, sent, error, testing) - api_response - submission_timestamp

-These fields should be populated and are accessed during the API process, submission_status, api_response and submission_timestamp are the last to be accessed|written to on batch process completion.
+These already populated fields are accessed during the API process by the api sender; and submission_status, api_response and submission_timestamp are the last to be accessed|re-written on batch process completion by the api sender tool.

 Testing Mode vs Live Mode